 Figuring out when to retire is always a big decision.
 Even if you don’t have an open workers’ compensation claim.
 However, retiring with an open L&I claim is even more complex.
 In fact, if you voluntarily retire while you have an open L&I claim, it can have serious impact on your L&I benefits.

-Voluntary retirement during an L&I claim
+Retirement during an L&I claim

 The term Voluntary Retirement has a special meaning in workers’ compensation claims.
 Under WAC 296-14-100, you are “voluntarily retired” if:

 - You are not getting salary or wages from gainful employment; and

 - After your retirement, you don’t show any real attempts to go back to work.